-Methodology report on the calculation of emissions to air from the sectors Energy, Industry and Waste (Update 2017), as used by the Dutch PRTR for the reporting of greenhouse gas (GHG) emissions under UNFCCC, Kyoto Protocol, EU Monitoring Mechanism Regulation (MMR) and EU Effort Sharing Decision (ESD) and for international reporting obligations of other pollutants under CLRTAP and the NEC Directive.
+Methodology report on the calculation of emissions to air from the sectors Energy, Industry and Waste as used by the Dutch Pollutant Release and Transfer Register.

+As used by the Dutch PRTR for the reporting of greenhouse gas (GHG) emissions under UNFCCC, Kyoto Protocol, EU Monitoring Mechanism Regulation (MMR) and EU Effort Sharing Decision (ESD) and for international reporting obligations of other pollutants under CLRTAP and the NEC Directive.

-Keywords: Industrial Emissions, Greenhouse gas, Air pollution,
+Keywords: industrial emissions, greenhouse gas, air pollution